 Food allergies in cats are a real thing.
 In fact, they’re the third most common allergy in cats behind environmental and inhaled allergies.
-That is incredibly important for all cat owners to be aware because so many people don’t realize that cats can be allergic to food.
+That is incredibly important for all cat owners to be aware of because so many people don’t realize that cats can be allergic to food.

 Cats have an almost myth-like presumption of indestructibility surrounding them, but the reality is that they can get sick just like other pets.
 So let’s go over what you need to know about food allergies in cats.